Success-The-Analyst/Tableau-Project-Canada-Top-5-Banks-Balance-Sheets-Analysis/README.md

 - **Total Equity**: Breakdown of each bank's equity distribution, providing a snapshot of each institution's financial position.

 ## Data Source
 - The data used in this project includes the balance sheets of the top 5 banks in Canada for a specific period.
-This data is visualized using the Tableau workbook file (`CanadaTop5BanksBalanceSheets.twbx`).
+This data is visualized using the Tableau workbook file (`Canada Top 5 Banks Balance Sheets Analysis.twbx`).

 ## Features
 - **Assets vs Liabilities**: Interactive bar charts and line graphs comparing assets and liabilities for each bank.